Skip to main content

 • Best shot

-How to enable or disable process submission
+Enable / disable process submission

 Set the events.enable_activities parameter value to true (the module is enabled) or false (the module is disabled).

-Setting up via dashboard
+Setting via web interface

 Anonymous mode